phsaraiva/ead_cleaning_preparation/README.md

 ## Projects:

 - [Exploring Ebay Car Sales Data](https://github.com/phsaraiva/exploratory_data_analysis/blob/master/exploring_ebay_car_sales_data.ipynb): free exploratory data analysis of a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
-- [Visualizing Earnings Based On College Majors](https://github.com/phsaraiva/exploratory_data_analysis/blob/master/visualizing_earnings_based_on_college_majors.ipynb): free exploratory data analysis of a dataset of Metallica concerts between 1982 and 2018.
+- [Visualizing Earnings Based On College Majors](https://github.com/phsaraiva/exploratory_data_analysis/blob/master/visualizing_earnings_based_on_college_majors.ipynb): The data set is from the American Community Survey on the job outcomes of students who graduated from college between 2010 and 2012.
+This is the first project including data visualization with Matplotlib.